Flos B&B Italia Group: History

-Flos B&B Italia Group, founded in November 2018 and jointly owned by investment companies affiliated with Investindustrial and Carlyle, was renamed from Design Holding in May 2024.
+Flos B&B Italia Group, founded in November 2018 and jointly owned by investment companies affiliated with Investindustrial and The Carlyle Group, was renamed from Design Holding in May 2024.
 According to a company press release, the rebranding was intended to align the corporate name with its constituent brands.

 In November 2018, Flos, Louis Poulsen, and B&B Italia Group (including B&B Italia, Maxalto, Azucena, and Arclinea) joined to form what would become Flos B&B Italia Group with the aim of creating a group operating in the furnishings and lighting sectors.

 In April 2021, the group acquired Lumens – formerly YDesign Group, a US-based online retailer of lighting and home furnishings; in May 2021, the group and FENDI announced the launch of the joint venture Fashion Furniture Design (FF Design) to develop the FENDI Casa business.

 In 2022, the group acquired Designers Company, a Danish group that includes brands such as Menu and by Lassen, with a presence in the Northern European and US design market and offering a range of products including furniture, lighting, and accessories.

 In 2023, the furniture brands Menu and By Lassen merged to form a new design brand called Audo Copenhagen.
 The new brand was launched on June 1 and named after Menu's Copenhagen showroom The Audo, which was rebranded as Audo House and serves as Audo Copenhagen's headquarters.